m1m1s1ku/voice-assistant/README.md

 # Simple voice assistant in French

-Uses MLX audio and Mistral-Small-24B-Instruct-2501-4bit through MLX-LM
+Uses MLX audio with OuteTTS model and MLX-LM with Mistral-Small-24B-Instruct-2501-4bit

 ## Installation